GarimaSharma75/GarimaSharma75/README.md

 <tr>
 <td width="80%">

-🎓 Engineering student with a strong interest in Artificial Intelligence
+🎓 Engineering student with a strong interest in Machine Learning
 🤖 Built ML and DL projects with real-world applications
-💻 Focused on creating interactive apps using Streamlit
+💻 Focused on creating interactive apps
 🚀 Eager to explore and learn emerging technologies in AI/ML
 🤝 Open to collaboration on innovative, impactful projects